 Romans 10.14-15: How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can they preach unless they are sent?
 As it is written, "How beautiful are the feet of those who bring good news!

 In the same way as people won’t hear the good news about Jesus, unless it is spoken to them, so we can’t speak and know Bible unless we learn it.

-There have been several complaints that British troops have not had the proper gear and equipment for operations in Afghanistan and Iraq.
-There is no doubt this is true, despite what the MOD says.
-There may be good reasons, but in many cases, UK troops and pilots don’t have the equipment and protection of their US and Dutch counterparts for example.
+There were several complaints that British troops did not have the proper gear and equipment for operations when they were in Afghanistan.
+There was no doubt this is true, despite what the MOD said!
+There may be good reasons, but in many cases, UK troops and pilots don’t have the same equipment and protection of their US and Dutch counterparts for example.
 But if you are not equipped effectively, how can you fight effectively?

 So as a person, as a church – what do we do when the enemy comes against us or we suffer hardships in life?
 Where do we turn for comfort, healing, the way through?
 Psalm 119:105 - Your word is a lamp to my feet and a light for my path.
 When the enemy came at Jesus, he fought back with the Word.
 When the enemy comes at you, how will you fight unless you are armed?

 Get into the Word and get the Word into you!!